jerickjoe111/launch-school/RB130/01_blocks/examples.md

 Here we see that that the closure formed by the `Proc` keeps track of the variables's new value, even if we reassigned it after the closure's creation.

 ## Blocks in our own methods:

 Two main use cases for using blocks in your own methods are:

 1. To defer some implementation code to method invocation decision.

    Blocks allow the method user to fine tune the behavior of a method at invocation time, extending its capabilities without altering the method implementation.
 This gives the method great flexibility, as we can adapt its generic behavior with a code block appropiate to each situation.
+(Here lies the power of methods like `each`, `map`, etc.)

 ```ruby
 def compare(string)